 tend to be more expensive than

 Transfer limits.
 Find out how much you can send with each service.
-For example, Remitly has a transfer limit of $2,999 while MoneyGram allows transfers up to $10,000.
+For example, WorldRemit has a transfer limit of £50,000 while Revolut allows unlimited transfers.

 Discounts.
 Some providers may offer you a free transfer simply for signing up.
 Others may offer a discount if you transfer more than a specific amount of pulas.